amethyst/amethyst/CONTRIBUTING.md

 3. You have processed your source code with `rustfmt`.
 4. If your pull request adds new methods or functions to the codebase, you have written tests for them.
-   * Unit tests are placed in the same .rs file in a submodule called `test` with `// Unit tests` right above it.
+   * Unit tests are placed at the bottom of the same .rs file in a submodule called `test` with `// Unit tests` right above it.
+For an example, see the unit tests in the [src/engine/timing.rs][ti] file
    * Integration tests are placed in a separate .rs file in the `tests` subdirectory.
 5. All of the following commands completed without errors.